Headquarters of the United Nations: Conference Building

 The Conference Building faces the East River between the General Assembly Building and the Secretariat, being directly east of both structures.
 It is five stories high and measures 400 ft long.
 The exteriors were designed by the United Nations Board of Design, while the interiors were designed by Abel Sorenson.
 The second and third stories contain the chambers of the Economic and Social (ECOSOC), Trusteeship, and Security councils, all of which were designed by Scandinavian architects.
 All three chambers have technical equipment on the north and south walls, public seating to the west, delegates' seats in the center, and glass walls to the east.
 They each measure 72 ft deep, 135 ft wide, and 24 ft long.
 Below are three large and six small conference rooms.
 Above the three conference chambers, near the rooftop of the building, were dining areas.
 There was also a lounge for delegates near the building's north end.

 Swedish architect Sven Markelius designed the Economic and Social Council chamber, which contained wooden screens on the curved north and south walls, as well as an exposed ceiling.
 Markelius painted the ceiling in various hues of black, gray, and off-white.
 The space was redesigned in 1974 when ECOSOC was expanded from 27 to 54 members.
 The space could seat 336 members of the public and 40 journalists.
-The ECOSOC chamber was renovated in 2013, and a set of curtains named "Dialogos" by Ann Edholm was installed during this renovation.
+The ECOSOC chamber was renovated again in 1995 and 2013, and a set of curtains named "Dialogos" by Ann Edholm was installed during the 2013 renovation.